Your pulse, both at rest and during exercise, can reveal your risk for heart attack and your aerobic capacity.

 "One simple thing women can do is to check their resting heart rate.
-It's a fairly easy to do, and having the in-formation can help down the road," says Dr. Paula Johnson, a cardiologist and chief of the Division of Women's Health at Harvard-affiliated Brigham and Women's Hospital.
+It's a fairly easy to do, and having the in-formation can help down the road," says Dr. Paula Johnson, a cardiologist and former chief of the Division of Women's Health at Harvard-affiliated Brigham and Women's Hospital.
 It's a good idea to take your pulse occasionally to get a sense of what's normal for you and to identify unusual changes in rate or regularity that may warrant medical attention.

 Your resting heart rate

 When you are at rest, your heart is pumping the lowest amount of blood to supply the oxygen your body's needs.
 For most healthy women, resting heart rates range from 60 to 100 beats per minute.
 However, a 2010 report from the Women's Health Initiative (WHI) indicated that a resting heart rate at the low end of that spectrum may offer some protection against heart attacks.
 When WHI researchers examined data on 129,135 postmenopausal women, they found that those with the highest resting heart rates—more than 76 beats per minute—were 26% more likely to have a heart attack or die from one than those with the lowest resting heart rates—62 beats per minute or less.
 If your resting heart rate is consistently above 80 beats per minute, you might want to talk to your doctor about how your heart rate and other personal factors influence your risk for cardiovascular disease.